icyphox/marko/README.md

 # Marko
-A Twitter bot that generates Markov chains and tweets them.
+A Twitter bot that sounds smart.

 ### Installation
 If you want to run this under your own account, follow these steps: